shin10567/Morinus-Source-Codes/README.md

 - Angular Directions of Fixed Stars bug fix
 #### 9.2.1
 - Angular Directions of Fixed Stars: added Age and Direct/Converse pop-up controls; angles can now be selected (Asc, Dsc, MC, IC).
+#### 9.2.2
+- Fix: Corrected Planetary Day and Hour calculation when using the Julian calendar (now matches the Gregorian-equivalent moment).
+- Enhancement: Planetary Day/Hour glyphs are now drawn with user-defined planet colors (falls back to text color in B/W).
+- Feature: Added Hour Lord column to Profections (after Asc and MC), following the Chaldean order starting from the chart’s current Hour Lord; rendered with user colors.